 Harvey Is Gone!
-Our Dental Offices Are Open
+Our Dental Office Is Open

 It seems that there wasn’t any Houstonian who wasn’t affected in some way by Hurricane Harvey.
 The record-breaking storm sent more than 50 inches of rain causing just about every business, including ours, to shutter their doors for a few days.
 We are thankful that we are now able to be open for regular business hours.
-Each of our three Houston dentist locations (The Heights, The Woodlands/Conroe, and Humble) are open and resuming dental services.
+Our office is open and resuming dental services.

 TAKE CARE OF YOUR PEDIATRIC DENTISTRY